-Finding an ideal furnished apartment in Atlanta is an art form.
+Finding an ideal apartment is an art form.
 There are neighborhoods to narrow down, “must-have” lists to make, pros and cons to weigh, and on top of all of that relationships with both roommates and landlords to manage.
 You aren’t out of the woods once you find the apartment, though.
 No, then comes the sometimes stressful process of actually applying to live there and then negotiating and signing the lease.
 Yes, a renter should always carefully read and probably negotiate your lease.
 By doing so, you could save yourself a lot of headaches down the line and potentially a lot of money.

 The most important terms of your lease will be the cost of rent agreed to by both you and your landlord and the length of the lease term, or how long you commit to paying rent.

 The terms should also dictate whether or not the prospective tenant has the option to stay after your initial lease term is up, and what will happen to rent if you do.
 For example, does your landlord have the ability to implement a rent increase at that point, if so, by how much.
 Furthermore, will you need to commit to another lease term or be able to go month-to-month.

 Depending on your credit score or the state of the economy, you may be able to negotiate a few perks to be worked into your lease terms such as a month of free rent, or a longer lease of 16-months in return for 2 months of free rent.
 Most landlords are willing to negotiate at least a little, so it never hurts to ask.

 What amenities are included?